Southwest's "Overhead Bin Wars" and Boarding Delays - Dallas - 1

 Is the change that breaks decades of tradition truly benefiting customers?

-As the core assets of 'quick boarding and simplicity' are shaken, it remains to be seen how Texas's pride, Southwest, will navigate this turmoil and regain customer trust.
+As the core assets of 'quick boarding and simplicity' are shaken, it will be interesting to see how Texas's pride, Southwest, navigates this chaos to regain customer trust.